jwaliszko/ExpressiveAnnotations/README.md

 ###<a id="what-is-the-context-behind-this-implementation">What is the context behind this implementation?</a>

-Metadata, in general, is awesome.
-Declarative validation, when [compared](#declarative-vs-imperative-programming---what-is-it-about) to imperative approach, for me seems to be more convenient in many cases.
+There are number of cases where the concept of metadata is used for justified reasons.
+Attributes are one of the ways to associate complementary information with existing data.
+Such annotations may also define the correctness of data.
+Declarative validation when [compared](#declarative-vs-imperative-programming---what-is-it-about) to imperative approach seems to be more convenient in many cases.
 Clean, compact code - all validation logic defined within the model scope.
 Simple to write, obvious to read.

 ###<a id="requiredif-vs-assertthat---where-is-the-difference">RequiredIf vs. AssertThat - where is the difference?</a>